jmarca/trb_presentation/present.md

 # CouchDB

 * Chooses **A**vailability, **P**erformance
-* Document model, not schema based

 > "Eventually Consistent"

 # Consistency isn't that big a deal for traffic data

-* Events are observed by one or more sensors
-* Sensors write their observations

-# Events vs Observations

-* The *observations* don't change
-* The interpretation of the *event* might change
+* This isn't stock trading or e-commerce
+* Not a big deal if
+    * you are 30s behind reading a loop
+    * Controller A has slightly more current info than Controller B
-* But a consistent interpretation isn't mission critical
+> A universally consistent view  isn't mission critical

 # Bonus: CouchDB has master-master replication

 # Replication is:

-* super awesome
+# super awesome

-* a massive *change*
+# the *change* I was looking for

 # Replication enables a \
 new data collection architecture